HoviJ/Hiking-Trail-Finder/README.md

 - Displays hiking trails in your area based on your current location
 - Uses Google Maps to provide directions to the trail
 - Allows you to search for a specific address
+- Specify the distance to search for trails within

 <button onclick="window.open('finalDemo.gif')"> See the App in Action! </button>